 Federal Poverty Guidelines (FPG):

 The Federal Poverty Guidelines (FPG) are a simplification of the poverty thresholds, which are updated each year by the Census Bureau, and are used for administrative purposes — for instance, determining financial eligibility for certain Federal programs.
 The guidelines reflect annual income levels below which a person or family is considered to be living in poverty, and the amounts increase according to the size of the family.
 The guidelines are updated annually by HHS in the Federal Register.
-(ASPE Poverty Guidelines)
+(Federal Poverty Guidelines)

 Federally Qualified Health Center (FQHC):

 A Medicare/Medicaid designation administered by CMS.
 Eligible organizations include organizations receiving grants under section 330 of the PHS Act, look-alikes, and certain tribal organizations.
 (Section 1861(aa)(4)(B) and section 1905(l)(2)(B) of the SSA)

 Fitness for duty Formerly referred to as “health fitness”:

 Fitness for duty, for purposes of this Compliance Manual, means the ability to perform the duties of the job in a safe, secure, productive, and effective manner.

 Official documentation of the required and additional health services (See Chapter 4: Required and Additional Health Services) included in a health center’s HRSA-approved scope of project, and their corresponding mode(s) of service delivery.
 This form is contained in the health center’s folder in EHB.
 (Scope of Project)

 Form 5B: Service Sites: